 In this article, I discuss the rise of plant-based “meat” options and whether the popular Impossible Burgers and Beyond Meat products are gluten free.
 I updated this article in July 2022 to discuss these brands’ additions of Beyond Chicken and Impossible Chicken nuggets.
 This article may contain affiliate links.
 Please see my disclosures.

 My diet is continually evolving as I figure out what my body needs to be healthy and feel its best.

-And while there are many different “diets” around, what’s most important is finding one that is right for you.
+And while there are many different “diets” around, what’s most important is finding a diet that is right for you.

 (2) Health: I wanted to see if cutting meat from my diet would net any health benefits.
 I got into the habit of eating more meat and less grains after my Whole30 stint last August.
 I noticed that once I limited my consumption of meat products, my dull stomach aches disappeared.
-It wasn’t grains or excess veggies that left me feeling stomach pangs; rather it was the hard-to-digest meat that had my tummy constantly churning and working hard to digest.
+It wasn’t grains or excess veggies that left me feeling stomach pangs; rather it was the hard-to-digest meat that had my tummy constantly churning.

 Demand for Plant-Based “Meats”

-While many plant-based meat alternatives today use wheat gluten, there are plenty that use soy protein and pea protein (both gluten free) to give their products the desired texture.
+That said, while many plant-based meat alternatives today use wheat gluten, there are some that use soy protein and pea protein (both gluten free) to give their products the desired texture.
 This is where it’s essential that anyone with celiac disease or gluten sensivitity read labels carefully, because, as you’ll see, some products by the same brand contain wheat gluten, others are certified gluten free.

 In this article, I’ll share what’s gluten free — and what’s not gluten free — in the plant-based “meat” work to help you on your journey to eat less meat.

 Are Impossible Burgers Gluten Free?

-At one time, Impossible Burgers contained wheat protein (aka, gluten); however, the company reformulated its Impossible Burger 2.0 product with soy protein (and ditched all gluten), and now the Impossible Burger (as of February 2019) is 100 percent gluten-free.
+At one time, Impossible Burgers contained wheat protein (aka, gluten); however, the company reformulated its Impossible Burger 2.0 product with soy protein (and ditched the gluten), and now the Impossible Burger (as of February 2019) is gluten free.

 You can find Impossible Burgers at many restaurants across the U.S. including Red Robin, CB Potts, Qdoba, Bar Louie, Hard Rock Cafe, Wahlburgers, White Castle, Dog Haus, Burger King, Umami Burgers, and more.
 Find it near you HERE.